KarlMarchand/Template_python_react/README.md

 # React + Python Stack starting template
-This is a basic setup for a Python and React stack project.
+This is a basic setup for React in the frontend and a Python REST API with Flask for the backend.

 ## To start the backend flask server:
 ``` Powershell